 A stunning variety with deep red glossy foliage and a vigorous, upright growth habit; quite impressive when massed in the garden or displayed in containers

-Cherry Blood Leaf's attractive glossy pointy leaves remain dark red in color with pointy hot pink spines throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Cherry Blood Leaf's attractive glossy pointy leaves remain dark red in color with pointy hot pink spines throughout the year on a plant with an upright spreading habit of growth.
 The burgundy stems are very colorful and add to the overall interest of the plant.